-Your surgical weight loss journey is best started with gathering information and educating yourself on pros and cons of bariatric surgery.
-The first step to surgery at Saint Agnes is attending our online seminar.
-A lot of additional information on the surgery itself and your life after surgery can be found our website.
-Please write down all your questions so you can further discuss them with your surgeon.
+Your surgical weight loss journey is best started with gathering information and educating yourself on the pros and cons of bariatric surgery.
+The first step to surgery at Ascension Saint Agnes is attending our online seminar.
+A lot of additional information on the surgery itself and your life after surgery can be found on our website.
+Please write down all of your questions so you can further discuss them with your surgeon.

 The next step after attending a seminar is scheduling your new patient consultation with our office.
 After scheduling, you will be mailed a patient packet outlining information we need to determine the best plan of action for you.
 You also find the patient packet on the Patient Information page.
-Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, clinical notes from other treating physicians before your appointment.
+Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, and clinical notes from other treating physicians before your appointment.

 You may schedule your psychological evaluation at any time before or after surgical consultation at the office.
 If you elect to see psychologist not affiliated with our program, please ask this professional to prepare their evaluation based on requirements for psychological evaluation for bariatric surgery.
 These requirements are included in the Patient Packet or can be found here.

 During the initial consultation with your surgeon you will have the opportunity to ask questions and discuss available surgical options.
 Based on your previous history and reported symptoms, your surgeon will recommend further testing in order to find the best surgical option for you.

 After the surgical consultation, our office will verify with your insurance company your benefits and requirements for bariatric surgery in Maryland as mandated by your insurance plan.
 Our specialized insurance specialist will call you to advise on what must be completed in order to obtain coverage for bariatric surgery.
 This same specialist will be coordinating further collection of documents for approval before surgery.